AvantMaker/ESP32_AI_Connect/doc/User Guides/3 Tool Calls Implementation Basics.md

 Each setter also has a corresponding getter method to retrieve the current value.

-Different AI platforms support different `toolChoice` parameters.
+Different AI platforms support different `tool_choice` parameters.
 The table below shows the allowed values for each platform:

 | Tool Choice Mode | OpenAI API | Gemini API | Anthropic Claude API |
 |------------------|------------|------------|----------------------|